European History - From Prehistory To 19TH Century

-The World History cannot be completed without the history of Europe as different nations of the European Continent always played major role in the political, economic and scientific history of world.
-From classical period to modern era, you will find one or more European nations on the fore-front of World Politics.
+World history is incomplete without the history of Europe, as different nations of the European Continent always played major roles in the political, economic, and scientific history of the world.
+From the classical to the modern period, one or more European nations remained at the forefront of World Politics.

 Prehistoric Period

-According to an estimate, Europe was initially inhabited by humans between 45,000 and 25,000 BC.
+According to an estimate, humans initially inhabited Europe between 45,000 and 25,000 BC.
 It was the Paleolithic (stone) Period.
-Around 7000 BC, they adopted agriculture during Neolithic (New stone) Period.
-This period lasted for about 4000 years in Europe.
-The period was replaced by Bronze Age.
-The technical advancements in these periods came through the Mediterranean people in the south and gradually spread to the northwest Europe.
-Few of the famous civilizations of Bronze Age were Minoan (27th Century-15th Century BC) and Mycenaean (1600-1100 BC), both in modern-day Greece.
+Around 7000 BC, they adopted agriculture during the Neolithic (New Stone) Period.
+This period lasted about 4000 years in Europe and was replaced by the Bronze Age.
+The technical advancements in these periods came through the Mediterranean people in the south and gradually spread to northwest Europe.
+A few famous civilizations of the Bronze Age were the Minoan (27th Century-15th Century BC) and Mycenaean (1600-1100 BC), both in modern-day Greece.

 Classical Period

 The classical period in Europe is famous for the civilizations of Ancient Greece and Ancient Rome.
 It is also known as Greco-Roman World.
-This period starts with the rise of Greek civilization (8th Century BC) and ends with the fall of Western Roman Empire (476 AD).
-This period played important role for modern period as many important thoughts during Renaissance were taken from that period.
+This period starts with the rise of Greek civilization (8th Century BC) and ends with the fall of the Western Roman Empire (476 AD).
+This period played a vital role in shaping the modern era by exporting many important thoughts during the Renaissance.

 Ancient Greece